getsentry/sentry-fullstory/README.md

 # sentry-fullstory
-The Sentry-FullStory integration creates a link from the Sentry Error to the FullStory replay.
+The Sentry-FullStory integration creates a link from the Sentry error to the FullStory replay.
 It also creates a link from the FullStory event to the Sentry error.

 ## Pre-Requisites